alislaboratory/4BitCPU/README.txt

 	The architecture of the RAM look-up table will be a 4:16 multiplexer i.e there will be 4 select bits that will set the result demultiplexer which all memory units are connected to for that memory address.
 The write mode will work the same way but with a demux at the start that takes the 4-bit write and reroutes it to the memory address.

+	Jump instructions: since I am making my instruction memory now 12 bits, I cannot address it with 4-bits in a single clock pulse.
+It would take 16 clock pulses for one jump instructions.
+So, I have two solutions:
+	1: Relative Addressing
+	I can have jump instructions that simply go 5/10/n instructions before and after.
+I can design my programs around this and it would give a unique challenge for creating cool programs.
+	2: Jump table
+	I can have a memory table that is customisable for programs so that 16 12-bit addresses can be fetched.
+I can even use this on top of the relative addressing, as loops are a big part of software programs.

+	For now, I will implement the relative addressing instruction.
+I'll do a 5 instruction jump.
+I can make one instruction that handles forward and backward jumping, as the instruction only uses one register.
+The second can control forward or backward - if the LSB is 0, jump back.
+Otherwise, jump forwards.
+This way, I could even save memory by using other addresses already being used for other operations that will control forward and backward jumping in instruction memory.

 -- CPU BEHAVIOUR --